Ram pickup: Plug-in hybrid

 The first 20 Ram PHEV demonstrators were delivered in May 2011 to Clark County, Nevada and Yuma, Arizona, with 10 units each city.
 Other cities that received the demonstration PHEVs are San Francisco and Sacramento, California, Albany, New York, and Charlotte, North Carolina.
 In September 2011, another 10 units were delivered to the Massachusetts Bay Transportation Authority (MBTA).
 Another 5 units were delivered to Central Hudson Gas & Electric and National Grid.
-DTE Energy in Detroit is scheduled to receive 10 Ram PHEVs.
+DTE Energy in Detroit was scheduled to receive 10 Ram PHEVs.